 Twitter currently concerns me in a few key areas.

-Second, Twitter is still only 1/5 the size of Facebook, and it's in the social media space.
-Yes, Twitter is growing users rapidly, and it is expanding it's ad revenue, but what will happen to this space in 3 years?
-Will Twitter even have enough runway to launch all the advertising systems it wants to put in place before it's user growth slows?
+Second, Twitter is still only one-fifth the size of Facebook, and it's in the social media space.
+Yes, Twitter is growing users rapidly, and it is expanding its ad revenue, but what will happen to this space in three years?
+Will Twitter even have enough runway to launch all the advertising systems it wants to put in place before its user growth slows?
 That's the tricky part of dealing with social media companies.

 I love Twitter as a product.
 If you follow The College Investor, you know that I tweet and respond to conversations regularly.
 I check Twitter multiple times per day, and I prefer it for news compared to going to news websites.
 I love the fact that I can read it on Twitter first.

 Twitter also showed that it knows what it's doing when it comes to being a public company.
-It handled the IPO well, it hired the right people to make it happen, and it setup the IPO in a way that minimizes the post lock-up period sell off, reassuring regular investor that there won't be a huge sell off later.
+It handled the IPO well, it hired the right people to make it happen, and it set up the IPO in a way that minimizes the post-lockup period sell-off, reassuring regular investors that there won't be a huge sell-off later.

 The Big “If”

-The big question is how much can it really grow it's advertising revenue.
-It is medium sized when it comes to social media.
-The lifetime of a tweet is about 6 seconds on average.
-It you're a company that's going to pay for a sponsored tweet, your money goes a long way because the cost of advertising in such a way is cheap.
+How much can it really grow its advertising revenue?
+That's the big question.
+It is medium-sized when it comes to social media.
+The lifetime of a tweet is about six seconds on average.
+If you're a company that's going to pay for a sponsored tweet, your money goes a long way because the cost of advertising in such a way is cheap.
 That's tough for Twitter.

-The only way to scale the Twitter advertising model is to get more users, or to devise a system that makes advertising more worthwhile (i.e. pricier), so that Twitter can grow its revenues.
+The only ways to scale the Twitter advertising model would be to get more users or to devise a system that makes advertising more worthwhile (i.e., pricier) so that Twitter can grow its revenues.
 User growth is happening, but not on the scale that Twitter needs to become a solidly profitable company.

 So, the other part of the equation is increasing the value it receives from advertising.
 I don't see a clear path to success with this, and that's the big “if” when it comes to investing in Twitter.